-This note aims to explain the politics of my work and my approach, which is always changing and, I hope, improving.
+This note aims to explain the politics of my work.
+My approach is always changing and, I hope, improving.
 I am very open to advice and criticism.
 These are my views, and not the views of my employer.

 Black and African History